coreBOS/coreBOSDocumentation/user/pages/04.user-manual/coreboscyp/item.md

 <div class="notices blue"> <h2>Account/Contact and related to fields lists everything in the database.
 Would it be possible to restrict it based on the other field (account/contact restricted based on the related to and vice versa)?</h2>

-This is hard to do in coreBOS, what we have done is implement a “usual” use case.
+This is hard to do in coreBOS, what we have done is implement a "usual" use case.
 Try going to the related list of an invoice and adding a payment, you will see that most of the fields are filled in for you.
 This happens with sales order also (at least).
 The idea is that you create an invoice and once you are on that invoice you go to it's related list and create the payments from there. </div>